 Because shipbuilding relied on heavy amounts of asbestos, everyone working in shipyards was exposed to the toxic asbestos fibers, and many workers suffered exposure without having to handle the dangerous mineral.

 In their rush to complete the increasing amounts of orders for Navy ships, shipbuilding companies took no interest if their workers were exposed to the tiny asbestos particles, and manufacturers withheld their knowledge about the harmful effects of asbestos.
 Consequently, those building the ships worked without protective equipment, while most manufacturing operations created massive amounts of dust by processing materials through:

 If inhaled or ingested over an extended period, the microscopic asbestos fibers damage the lining of organs and can cause cell mutation that may lead to cancers stemming from asbestos exposure:

 - pharyngeal cancer

 - gastrointestinal cancer

 Veterans and shipyard workers diagnosed with these illnesses qualify for compensation and are eligible to file claims.

-Metalsmiths were in charge of shaping, cutting, and welding sheet metal to make parts and repair any damage to the ship.
-They had to wear protective equipment, which also contained asbestos, because of the high temperatures they were constantly in contact with.
+Metalsmiths were responsible for repairing any damage to the ship and had to wear heat protective equipment while welding, which also contained asbestos meant to isolate them from the high temperatures they were constantly in contact with.
 As a result, their gear would often deteriorate, which only accelerated the release of asbestos fibers into the air.
 They were directly exposed to asbestos products and in danger of inhaling the toxic fibers daily being in charge of handling sheet metal through:

 Quoting Richard B., who served on the USS Monssen (DD-798): "We had to saw through asbestos insulation around pipes which dispensed a lot of dust that we inevitably inhaled, causing us irreparable health damages."